Repair your computer and protect your data:

 If you backup MBR in advance, you can use it to restore your computer and make it work as normal.
 If not, you can see the next part and learn to repair boot with command prompt in Windows 7.

-Way 1: Startup Repair with Windows installation media
+Run Startup Repair first with installation disc

 Step 1.
 Create Windows 7 installation media on a working computer.
 You can download ISO image files from Microsoft Store and burn the ISO image files to a USB drive or CD/DVD via Windows 7 USB DVD download tool.